Louis A. Craco

 Louis Aloysius Craco Jr. (CRAY-koh-'; October 18, 1933 – February 15, 2020) was an American lawyer.
 At the time of his death, he was the youngest president of the New York City Bar Association and a life member of the American Law Institute.
 He was a partner with the law firm Willkie, Farr & Gallagher and, later, Craco & Ellsworth.
 He was a co-founder of the Volunteers of Legal Service (VOLS) of New York City - organization providing pro bono legal services to low income New Yorkers.
 In 2004 he was awarded a Gold medal from the New York State Bar Association for his numerous contributions to development of the profession.

-Craco died of a stroke on February 15, 2020 in Manhasset, NY.
+Craco died of a stroke on February 15, 2020, in Manhasset, NY.

 Early life and education

-Craco was born on October 18, 1933, in the Bronx.
-His father, Louis Sr., was an antiquarian and art auctioneer.
-His mother, Catherine (née Giblin) Craco, worked as an elementary-school teacher.
-After being educated at Iona Preparatory School in New Rochelle, New York, Craco attended the College of the Holy Cross, where he graduated magna cum laude in 1954 with a degree in political science.
-He then enrolled at the New York University School of Law, where he was the notes editor of the New York University Law Review, and received his Bachelor of Laws (LL.B.), cum laude, in 1957.
+Louis Aloysius Craco Jr. was born on October 18, 1933, in the Bronx in New York City.
+His father, Louis Craco Sr., was an auctioneer of fine art and antique furniture, while his mother, Catherine (Giblin) Craco, was a schoolteacher.
+He attended Iona Preparatory School in New Rochelle, New York.
+He then graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts, magna cum laude, in political science in 1954.
+As an undergraduate at Holy Cross, he was an editor of The Tomahawk, the college's yearbook.
+He then earned his Bachelor of Laws (LL.B.), cum laude, from the New York University School of Law, where he was a Root-Tilden Scholar.